-- Step 1 Choose Systems > Inventory and Fault Status. - Step 2 On the Inventory and Fault Status pane, select Rack Groups.
+Step 1 Choose Systems > Inventory and Fault Status.
+Step 2 On the Inventory and Fault Status pane, select Rack Groups.
 Note You can also expand Rack Groups and select the rack group which contains the server.
+Step 3 On the selected rack group page, click Rack Servers.

-Step 4 Select the server from the list.
+Note You can also select any sub groups under Rack Groups .
+Step 4 Select the he server from the list.
 Step 5 From the More Actions drop-down list, choose Hard Reset.
+Note You can also right-click and choose the option.
+Step 6 Click O NK.